1902 Fox Drive, Suite F

 Posted April 10, 2018 by Steven Bardwell.
 Watch the full video on WCIA 3.

-Ryan Shelton, CEO of Photonicare, joins the Morning Show to discuss their new product and the funding behind it.
+Ryan Shelton, co-founder & CEO of Photonicare, joins the Morning Show to discuss their new product and the funding behind it.

 PhotoniCare, a medical device company headquartered in Champaign, Illinois, announced that it has secured Series Seed funding.
 The round was led by investments from Julz and Almond Tree Capital.
 Other investors in the round include VisionTech Partners, Innovation In Motion, and F&S Capital.